TACACS+ Explained: Protocol, Authentication & When to Use

 The TACACS+ Protocol Explained

+Unlike simple login verification, TACACS+ gives network administrators precise control over who can access infrastructure devices and what they can do once connected.
 This structured approach helps prevent unauthorized configuration changes while giving administrators the appropriate level of access for their specific roles.

 Authentication

 Authentication verifies the identity of the administrator attempting to log in.
-When a user enters credentials, the network device forwards the request to the TACACS+ server, validates credentials against a centralized identity store such as LDAP, Active Directory, or a local database.
+When a user enters credentials, the network device forwards the request to the TACACS+ server, which validates credentials against a centralized identity store such as LDAP, Active Directory, or a local database.
 Only after the server confirms the administrator’s identity is access allowed to proceed to the next stage.

 This process prevents unauthorized users from accessing management interfaces and ensures that every administrative session is tied to a specific, accountable individual.